Vodafone Idea secures ₹5,836 crore promoter payout with share-based mechanism

 *this image is generated using AI for illustrative purposes only.

-Vodafone Idea Limited has executed a revised Implementation Agreement with Vodafone Group promoters to recover money linked to liabilities from the merger of Vodafone India and Idea Cellular.
-The company announced this development following board approval on Wednesday for the amendment to the contingent liability adjustment mechanism (CLAM) worth approximately ₹5,836 crores.
+Vodafone Idea Limited has executed a revised Implementation Agreement with Vodafone Group promoters on December 31, 2025, to recover money linked to liabilities from the merger of Vodafone India and Idea Cellular.
+The company announced this development following board approval for the amendment to the contingent liability adjustment mechanism (CLAM) worth approximately ₹5,836 crores.

 The amended agreement establishes a dual recovery mechanism combining immediate cash payments and long-term equity security: